 They understood there would come a time when God would resurrect all human beings back to physical life.
-But they did not grasp that Jesus Christ not only had the power to heal, He possessed the authority to resurrect—not just at His Second Coming, but right then and there while He was in the flesh!
+But they did not grasp that Jesus Christ not only had the power to heal, He possessed the authority to resurrect—not just at His Return, but right then and there while He was in the flesh!
 (Read verses 38-45.)
 Jesus is God.
 His power to heal and resurrect came from His Father, who also is God.
 Together, they are one God, one divine Family that is adding to its membership begotten children who will one day be born into that Family.

 The ability to raise people back to physical life is a type of the ultimate healing to come: the resurrection.
 Jesus said, “Except a man be born again, he cannot see the kingdom of God” (John 3:3).
 This was not some emotional religious “high” millions have been deceived into accepting.
 Christ was talking about being born again literally!
 But not from physical to physical—rather from physical to spirit: “That which is born of the flesh is flesh; and that which is born of the Spirit is spirit” (vs. 6).
 God’s Word declares, “Now this I say, brethren, that flesh and blood cannot inherit the kingdom of God” (I Cor.
 15:50).